 Caring for a veteran with a service-related condition has widespread impacts on the caregiver's health.
 According to the NAC study, nearly 90 percent reported increased stress or anxiety and nearly 80 percent reported sleep deprivation.
 The DAV survey found about 80 percent of caregivers reported that their mental health and well-being were negatively impacted.
 Because of their devotion, veteran caregivers forgo self-care activities such as keeping their own medical appointments, exercising, eating healthy, attending social events and pursuing personal interests.
 These health behaviors decline for more than 60 percent of caregivers.
 Similar proportions have weight gain/loss or experience depression.
-Veteran caregivers in the NAC study also said they are twice as likely to be in a "high-burden" caregiving role and to consider their situation highly stressful (68 versus 31 percent).
+Veteran caregivers in the NAC study also said they are twice as likely to be in a high-burden caregiving role and to consider their situation highly stressful (68 versus 31 percent) and have a higher degree of physical strain associated with their role than the general caregiving population (40 versus 14 percent).